ethereum/dapp-bin/README.md

 dapp-bin
 ========

-A place for all the ÐApps to live
+A place for all the ÐApps to live.